 Discounts on homeowners insurance

-Several companies are now making home protection devices that are connected to your home Wi-Fi to send a notification to your smartphone no matter where you are at the time.
+Several companies are now making home protection devices that are connected to your home Wi-Fi to send a notification to your smartphone.
 As more data becomes available about the devices’ effectiveness in reducing or preventing claims, you will see more and more insurance companies offering discounts to homeowners with smart connected devices.
-One company, State Auto Insurance of Columbus, OH is already offering discounts for their homeowners policies.
+One company, State Auto Insurance of Columbus, OH is already offering such discounts for their homeowners policies.

 Smart batteries for smoke alarms